moimaian/CODOC/README.md

 Installation instructions and directory organization:
 MGL Tools 1.5.7:
-Executing the file downloaded from the link, the Autodock tool must be installed in your home folder, that is, in the $HOME variable.
+Executing the file downloaded from the link, the Autodock tool must be installed in your home folder, that is, in the "$HOME" variable.
 It is important that this variable is configured among the PATH environment variables.
 Check in the terminal by running:
 $ echo $HOME
 Something like this should appear as a result: "/home/your_user_name"